wurstmeister/storm-docker/README.md

 This tells Docker to expose the Docker UI container's port 8080 as port 49080 on the host<br/>

-If you are running docker natively can use localhost.
+If you are running docker natively you can use localhost.
 If you're using boot2docker, then do:

     $ boot2docker ip
     The VM's Host only interface IP address is: 192.168.59.103